Oodmincheg/kottans-frontend/README.md

 ## 11. Memory Pair Game
 [Reviewed and approved by ](https://github.com/Oodmincheg/frontend-2019-homeworks/tree/master/submissions/Oodmincheg/memory-pair-game)@zonzujiro<br>
 It was fun.
 I've learned that names of variables and function are matter. no. MATTER. and it'will be a lot of work with this area in feature.
-And of course this task reminded me about my personal biggest sin INATTENTION. obv very big problem for me as a web-developer :(
+And of course this task reminded me again about my personal biggest sin - INATTENTION. obv very big problem for me as a web-developer :(